Jesse-Barnum/ccdc_practice_scripts/nmap.md

 ## Nmap
-This is a playbook describing how to Port Scan and identify running services on associated ports.
+This is a playbook describing how to Port Scan and identify running services on associated ports using the Network Mapping Tool, 'nmap'.

 ### General Steps for Linux and Windows
 | Description                          | Tasks                                                                                                                                                                                                                                                |